aratama/bevy_simple_websocket/readme.md

 # bevy_websocket_sync

-Simple WebSocket client library for Bevy.
+Extremely simple WebSocket client library for Bevy.
 This library works in both native and WASM.

 ## Usage of Example